 Young people need to develop the skills, knowledge, and values to manage their experience with sexually explicit material.
 Sexually explicit material may affect young people’s beliefs, attitudes, and behaviours related to sex and relationships.
 Not all young people will be negatively impacted by sexually explicit material, including pornography, and for some young people it may be a positive part of their sexuality.
 However, because sexually explicit material often shows dominance and violence, negative gender stereotypes, and unrealistic body images, it is important that young people have the skills to think critically about what they are viewing, and how it relates to real life and relationships.

-Family Planning advocates for high quality, holistic relationship and sexuality education for all young people.
+Family Planning advocates for high quality, holistic relationships and sexuality education for all young people.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.